spraetor/spraetor.github.io/_posts/2015-12-26-concepts-in-action.markdown

 title:  "Concepts in action"
 date:   2015-12-25 10:19:58
 author: Simon Praetorius
-categories: cpp templates concepts
+tags: c++,templates,concepts
 summary: >
-  The concepts-lite extension for c++ is accepted for the upcomming C++17 standard.
+  The concepts-lite extension for c++ is accepted for the upcoming C++17 standard.
   Some tutorials are already available and with the current gcc trunk an experimental implementation of this feature in a c++ compiler.
 We will see some examples of concepts-lite in action.